Archbishop of Canterbury: Present roles and status

-In the last two of these functions, he has an important ecumenical and interfaith role, speaking on behalf of Anglicans in England and worldwide.
+In the last two of these functions, they have an important ecumenical and interfaith role, speaking on behalf of Anglicans in England and worldwide.

 The archbishop's main residence is Lambeth Palace in the London Borough of Lambeth.
-He also has lodgings in the Old Palace, Canterbury, located beside Canterbury Cathedral, where the Chair of St Augustine sits.
+They also have lodgings in the Old Palace, Canterbury, located beside Canterbury Cathedral, where the Chair of St Augustine sits.

 As holder of one of the "five great sees" (the others being York, London, Durham and Winchester), the archbishop of Canterbury is ex officio one of the Lords Spiritual of the House of Lords.
-He is one of the highest-ranking men in England and the highest ranking non-royal in the United Kingdom's order of precedence.
+They are one of the highest-ranking people in England and the highest ranking non-royal in the United Kingdom's order of precedence.

 Since Henry VIII broke with Rome, the archbishops of Canterbury have been selected by the English (British since the Act of Union in 1707) monarch.
 Since the 20th century, the appointment of archbishops of Canterbury conventionally alternates between Anglo-Catholics and Evangelicals.

-The current archbishop, Justin Welby, the 105th archbishop of Canterbury, was enthroned at Canterbury Cathedral on 4 February 2013.
-As archbishop he signs himself as + Justin Cantuar.
-His predecessor, Rowan Williams, 104th archbishop of Canterbury, was enthroned at Canterbury Cathedral on 27 February 2003.
-Immediately prior to his appointment to Canterbury, Williams was the bishop of Monmouth and archbishop of Wales.
-On 18 March 2012, Williams announced he would be stepping down as archbishop of Canterbury at the end of 2012 to become master of Magdalene College, Cambridge.
+The previous archbishop, Justin Welby, was the 105th holder of the office; he was enthroned at Canterbury Cathedral on 21 March 2013.
+As archbishop he signed himself as + Justin Cantuar.
+On 12 November 2024, he announced his decision to resign; he did so effective 7 January 2025.